codeballet/expensify-app/README.md

 # Expensify app
-The Expensify helps you to keep track of your expenses.
+The Expensify app helps you to keep track of your expenses.
+The app is built with React for the frontend and uses Firebase as the backend.

 ## Installation and running the app in development
 In order to run the app locally in development mode, you need three things: